leoliveirasc/GIS-PLS/README.md

 ### map_cut
   map_cut(raster,shapefile)

-This function is merely the combination of the function crop and mask from raster package
+This function is simply a combination of the crop and mask functions from the raster package.
 ##### raster: raster to be cut
 ##### shapefile: template shapefile (or raster)